Sangita1423/House-Price-Prediction-using-Machine-Learning/README.md

 # House-Price-Prediction-using-Machine-Learning
 Goal

-It is your job to predict the sales price for each house.
-For each Id in the test set, you must predict the value of the SalePrice variable.
+It is my job to predict the sales price for each house.
+For each Id in the test set, I must predict the value of the SalePrice variable.

 Metric